ahmetb/comcasted/README.md

 so you can prove you are getting the speed you are paying for.

 This script is designed of OS X and periodically runs a speed test when you are are connected to a wireless network (or a specific wireless network).
 It is also not Comcast-specific but I decided to name it so because they're such a great ISP.

 ## Installation

-Clone this repository locally, go into the directory and install using `osx.sh` script.
+Clone this repository locally and go into the source directory

+	git clone git@github.com:ahmetalpbalkan/comcasted.git
+	cd comcasted

-Once installed, the speed test script will be ran every 5 minutes and place a `comcasted.csv` on your desktop.
+Install the periodical job using `osx.sh` script.
+Once installed, the speed test script will be executed every 5 minutes and place a file called `comcasted.csv` on your desktop to report the test results.

 	Usage: ./osx.sh <command> [<ssid>]